duritong/puppet-sshd/README.md

 can set the class parameter `nagios_check_ssh` to `false` and that node will not be monitored.

-Nagios will automatically check the ports defined in $sshd::ports, and the hostname specified by `$nagios_check_ssh_hostname`.
+Nagios will automatically check the ports defined in `ports`, and the hostname specified by `nagios_check_ssh_hostname`.

 NOTE: this requires that you are using the shared-nagios puppet module which supports the nagios native types via `nagios::service`: